Dec 24, 2017

 Re-Read Saturday News

 Chapter 9 of Daniel S. Vacanti’s Actionable Actionable Agile Metrics for Predictability: An Introduction (buy a copy today) is titled, “Flow Debt.”
-In this chapter, we use the approximate average cycle time to guide teams and other stakeholders to asking good questions so that the flow of value can be improved!
+In this chapter, we use the approximate average cycle time to guide teams and other stakeholders to ask good questions so that the flow of value can be improved!
 Buy your copy today and read along!

 Catch up on the all the installments of Actionable Agile Metrics for Predictability: An